 Soon the petunias and alyssum will fill in and the planter will be spilling over with purple and white blossoms.

 This is the new centerpiece for my Secret Garden and I will have a pathway leading up to the four sides.
-That will segment the garden into 4 quadrants like the Paradise gardens.
+That will segment the garden into 4 quadrants like a Paradise garden.
 I will be sure to update the photos as the planter fills in.

 36″ Fire Ring